-We at Bledlow Ridge School believe that each pupil has individual and unique needs.
+- We at Bledlow Ridge School believe that each pupil has individual and unique needs.
 However, some pupils require more support than others.
 If these pupils are to achieve their full potential, we must recognise this and plan accordingly.
 Bledlow Ridge School aims to provide all pupils with strategies for dealing with their needs in a supportive environment, and to give them meaningful access to the National Curriculum.
-In particular, we aim:

-- to identify and provide for children who have special and/or additional needs/disabilities. - to operate a 'whole pupil, whole school approach' to the management and provision of support for special educational needs. - to provide a Special Educational Needs Co-ordinator (SENCo), currently Mrs Sophie Earnshaw, who will work with the policy for Special Educational Needs and Disabilities. - to ensure a clear process for identifying, assessing, planning and reviewing provision for children with SEND, considering parents/carers views and those of the child as an essential part of this process. - to provide support and advice for staff working with pupils with SEND. - to allocate resources that can be used flexibly to support individual needs. - to put in place programmes of work (for groups or individuals) that enable all children to make progress. - to operate a system of record keeping and regular monitoring and analyse of each child's progress.
+In particular, we aim: - To identify and provide for children who have special and/or additional needs/disabilities. - To operate a 'whole pupil, whole school approach' to the management and provision of support for special educational needs. - To provide a Special Educational Needs Co-ordinator (SENDCo), currently Miss Gemma Grimaldi, who will work with the policy for Special Educational Needs and Disabilities. - Miss Gemma Grimaldi can be contacted via the school office or via email sendco@bledlowridge.bucks.sch.uk - To ensure a clear process for identifying, assessing, planning and reviewing provision for children with SEND, considering parents/carers views and those of the child as an essential part of this process. - To provide support and advice for staff working with pupils with SEND. - To allocate resources that can be used flexibly to support individual needs. - To put in place programmes of work (for groups or individuals) that enable all children to make progress. - To operate a system of record keeping and regular monitoring and analyse of each child's progress.